Treats acromegaly (a growth hormone disorder) in patients who cannot be treated with surgery or radiation.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using bromocriptine (Parlodel®), cyclosporine (Gengraf®, Neoral®, or Sandimmune®), quinidine (Quinidex®), terfenadine (Seldane®), diabetes medicine (insulin or oral medicine such as glyburide, metformin, Actos®, Avandia®, or Glucotrol®), or certain blood pressure medicines (such as atenolol, metoprolol, propranolol, or Toprol®).
+- Make sure your doctor knows if you are using diabetes medicine (insulin or oral medicine such as glyburide, metformin, Actos®, Glucotrol®) or narcotic pain relievers (such as morphine, codeine, fentanyl, Sublimaze®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease, kidney disease, liver disease, diabetes, or thyroid problems.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, diabetes, tumors, or growth hormone deficiency.

 - Tell your doctor if you are allergic to rubber.
-The needle cover of the prefilled syringe contains natural dry rubber latex, which may cause an allergic reaction if you have a latex allergy.
+The rubber stopper on the vials of this medicine contains latex, which may cause an allergic reaction if you have a latex allergy.

 - This medicine may raise or lower your blood sugar, or it may cover up symptoms of very low blood sugar (hypoglycemia).